Amolith/willow/README.md

 Contributions are very much welcome!
 Please take a look at the [ticket tracker][todo] and see if there's anything you're interested in working on.
-If there's specific functionality you'd like to see implemented and it's not mentioned in the ticket tracker, please send a description to the [mailing list][email] so we can discuss its inclusion.
+If there's specific functionality you'd like to see implemented and it's not mentioned in the ticket tracker, please describe it through one of the platforms below so we can discuss its inclusion.
 If we don't feel like it fits with Willow's goals, you're encouraged to fork the project and make whatever changes you like!